Fliperworld/Denizen-Scripts/magic/spell-ideas.md

 ## Fire magic

+**What is fire bad at?**

+**What is fire good at?**

+**What is fire best at?**

 **What's the playstyle?**

+Direct damage
-Direct damage: AOE and damage over time via burning.
-Manipulate burning for damage or effects.
-Long cooldowns for heavy damage, spammable short cooldowns for lower damage / spreading burning.
+* AOE and damage over time via burning
+* Manipulate burning for damage or effects
+* Long cooldowns for heavy damage
+* Spammable short cooldowns for lower damage / spreading burning

+Utility
-Utility: Manipulate burning (self, enemies) to inflict negative effects on enemies and gain positive effects for self.
+* Manipulate burning (self, enemies)
+  * Inflict negative effects on enemies
+  * Gain positive effects for self

 ### Base spec